Microchip ATMEGA168-20AUR, 8 bit AVR, ATMEGA168 Microcontroller, 20 MHz, 16kB FLASH, 32-Pin TQFP

 Width

-Maximum Number of Ethernet Channels
+Number of Timers

 Instruction Set Architecture